sahug/ds-bert/README.md

 - **attention_mask** indicates whether a token should be attended to or not.
 - **token_type_ids** identifies which sequence a token belongs to when there is more than one sequence.

+**Note:**
-**Note:** The above preprocessing is for Text data.
+- The above preprocessing is for Text data.
 There are different preprocessing steps for Image and Audio data.
 You can check here: https://huggingface.co/docs/transformers/preprocessing
+- You can use preprocessing from Tensorflow Hub or from Huggingface BERT.
+Make sure the data is compatible with the Encoder or Pre Trained Model.

 ### **Encoder**
-When using the Tensorflow for BERT we need Encoder.
+When using the Tensorflow with BERT we need Encoder.
 The Encoder's outputs are the **pooled_output** to represents each input sequence as a whole, and the **sequence_output** to represent each input token in context.
 Either of those can be used as input to further model building.

 The **output** of the encoder **pooled_output** or **sequence_output** will be an input to the BERT Model.
 The **input** to the Encoder is the Preprocessed Data.